SpenceKonde/ATTinyCore/avr/extras/ATtiny_x8.md

 ACSR |=~(1<<ACD);
 ```

+## ADC Features
+The ATtiny88 ADC is about as boring as they come.
+It's a standard 8-channel (6 on DIP or 28-pin QFN packages), one reference, temp sensor.
+Single-ended only.
+Basically what any x8 atmega has too, which is also incredibly uninspiring.

 ### ADC Reference options
 * DEFAULT: Vcc
-* INTERNAL1V1: Internal 1.1v reference
+* INTERNAL1V1: Internal 1.1v reference (connected to AREF pin????)
-* INTERNAL: synonym for INTERNAL1V1
+* INTERNAL (compatibility, deprecated - parts have 1-5 internal references - this could be many voltages; people should really specify what the voltage they want is) for INTERNAL1V1

+### Internal Sources
+* ADC_INTERNAL1V1
+* ACD_GROUND
+* ADC_TEMPERATURE

 ### Purchasing ATtiny88 Boards
 I (Spence Konde / Dr. Azzy) have mostly given up trying to sell breaksouts for unpopular parts like the tiny88.
-I expect most users will be working with the DIP parts, or using the MH-Tiny USB boards (which can have the USB functionality removed with an ISP programmer, and my design was a very earl
+I expect most users will be working with the DIP parts, or using the MH-Tiny USB boards (which can have the USB functionality removed with an ISP programmer) or most likely of all, using parts that are more interesting than these.
+The only design I had to sell was one of my very early ones, and not a particularly compelling product on it's merits.

 ## Interrupt Vectors
 This table lists all of the interrupt vectors available on the ATtiny x8-family, as well as the name you refer to them as when using the `ISR()` macro.
 Be aware that a non-existent vector is just a "warning" not an "error" - however, when that interrupt is triggered, the device will (at best) immediately reset - and not cleanly either.
 The catastrophic nature of the failure often makes debugging challenging.
 Vector addresses are "word addressed". vect_num is the number you are shown in the event of a duplicate vector error, among other things.